Felicious/odoo-vale-linter/testdata/Pronouns/test.rst

-I should have some issues.
+You should have some issues.
-You should know better.
+Your words have power